 As you’re just starting your freelance business, it’s fine to take a bit more of a shotgun approach to landing a few clients.
 Make some initial assumptions about who you want to work with, target them first, and after working with a few of them, you’ll develop a very clear sense of whether or not you want to continue pursuing similar clients.

-Going back to our focus of competing on value, not price, everything you do in regard to starting your freelance business - especially when you have a very limited amount of free time - needs to point back to your ability to deliver the highest quality results for your clients.
-As one of my freelance idols, Paul Jarvis so eloquently put it over on the CreativeLive Blog, "make your clients so happy & successful that they become your sales force."
+Going back to our focus of competing on value, not price, everything you do in regard to starting your freelance business – especially when you have a very limited amount of free time – needs to point back to your ability to deliver the highest quality results for your clients.
+As one of my freelance idols, Paul Jarvis so eloquently puts it, “make your clients so happy & successful that they become your sales force.”

 By appealing so well to a narrow (well-selected) niche, your target clients will have a very quick path to deciding that you’re the best person to help them with their projects.
 This above all else, is the path to charging premium rates without anyone batting an eye at the first prices you throw out.